siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

     **Example**

-    The following query calculates the maximum temperature recorded within the last 10 events per `deviceID`.
+    This query calculates the maximum temperature recorded within the last 10 events per `deviceID`.

     <pre>
     partition with ( deviceID of TempStream )